Death of Subhas Chandra Bose: Immediate post-war conspiracies

-Enduring legends
+Further conspiracies

 In the 1950s, stories appeared in which Bose had become a sadhu, or Hindu renunciant.
 The best-known and most intricate of the renunciant tales of Subhas Bose, and one which, according to historian Leonard A. Gordon, may "properly be called a myth," was told in the early 1960s.
 Some associates of Bose, from two decades before, had formed an organization, the "Subhasbadi Janata", to promote this story in which Bose was now the chief sadhu of an ashram (or hermitage) in Shaulmari (also Shoulmari) in North Bengal.
 The Janata brought out published material, including several newspapers and magazines.
 Of these, some were long lived and some short, but all, by their number, attempted to create the illusion of the story's newsworthiness.
 The chief sadhu himself vigorously denied being Bose.
 Several intimates of Bose, including some politicians, who met with the sadhu, supported the denials.
 Even so, the Subhasbadi Janata was able to create an elaborate chronology of Bose's post-war activities.

 According to this chronology, after his return to India, Bose returned to the vocation of his youth: he became a Hindu renunciant.
 He attended unseen Gandhi's cremation in Delhi in early February 1948; walked across and around India several times; became a yogi at a Shiva temple in Bareilly in north central India from 1956 to 1959; became a practitioner of herbal medicine and effected several cures, including one of tuberculosis; and established the Shaulmari Ashram in 1959, taking the religious name Srimat Saradanandaji.
 Bose, moreover, was engaged in tapasya, or meditation, to free the world, his goals having been broadened, after his first goal—freeing India—was achieved.
 His attempt to do so, however, and to assume his true identity, was being thwarted jointly by political parties, newspapers, the Indian government, even foreign governments.